taiki-e/parse-changelog/tests/fixtures/rust-atx.md

 * [Always check types of static items][69145]
 * [Always check lifetime bounds of `Copy` impls][69145]
 * [Fix miscompilation in callers of `Layout::repeat`][69225]
+* [Rust 1.41.0 was announced as the last Rust release with tier 1 or tier 2 support for 32-bit Apple targets][apple-32bit-drop].
+  That announcement did not expect a patch release.
+1.41.1 also includes release binaries for these targets.

 [69225]: https://github.com/rust-lang/rust/issues/69225
 [69145]: https://github.com/rust-lang/rust/pull/69145